ska-telescope/skampi/docs/src/testing/skampi_fixtures.rst

            * **pytest.fixture:(name=sut_settings):** A fixture for System Under Test.
 Information like Subarray ID, number of receptors, Scan duration, Number of Subarrays is passed.
 Customizable as they are defined in tests.
            * **fxt_types.running_telescope:** Fixture used to set a telescope into a running (ON) state.
 Gives running telescope devices.
 Gives the Subarray in an EMPTY observation state.
 Which is needed or a must have condition/observation state for assigning resources.
            * **fxt_types.context_monitoring:** Fixture to construct ContextMonitor object.
 It contains information about the context (here, in this example allocation of a subarray) in which the test is being executed.
 Gives test context for execution.
-           * **fxt_types.entry_point:** For each subsytem there is different entry point.
+           * **fxt_types.entry_point:** Each sub-system can have its own entry point.
 This entry point is used to run test cases related to that particular sub-system.
-For example TMC entry point is defined in `tests/resources/models/tmc_model/entry_point.py <https://gitlab.com/ska-telescope/ska-skampi/-/blob/master/tests/resources/models/tmc_model/entry_point.py>`_ [Class TMCEntryPoint]
+For example TMC entry point is defined in `tests/resources/models/tmc_model/entry_point.py <https://gitlab.com/ska-telescope/ska-skampi/-/blob/master/tests/resources/models/tmc_model/entry_point.py>`_ [Class TMCEntryPoint].
+Suppose one want to build an entry point for SDP leaf node subsystem.
+First thing will need to check here will be the SDPLN is in ON state.
+If one wants to invoke commands like Assign, Configure and Scan the SDPLN must be in its respective state and ObsState.
+For example for AssignResource command the SDPLN must be ON and ObsState must be EMPTY.
+Same can be followed for Configure and Scan Command.
+Please refer `SDP Leaf Node EntryPoint <https://gitlab.com/ska-telescope/ska-skampi/-/blob/62eaa32aa65a4b3c1a6fae3aa3a1f43480d22a91/tests/resources/models/tmc_model/leafnodes/sdpln_entry_point.py>`_ for how its implemented[Class SDPLnEntryPoint]
            * **fxt_types.sb_config:** Fixture for Subarray Configuration.
 Specifies the ID of the Scheduling Block to which this Scan belongs.
 It is non customizable as its unique and generated at run time.
            * **fxt_types.exec_settings:** Fixture for execution settings for the integration test.
 Contains execution related settings for a particular pytest test call.